Bearpaw11/TrackThatTrack/README.md

 # TrackThatTrack

-Track That Track (c) is a Desktop user-friendly music app, created by Christopher Behrens, Melanie Rogoff, Shauna McGrail, and Linzy Gilbreath.
+Track That Track (c) is a Desktop user-friendly music app, created by:
+ * Christopher Behrens
+ * Melanie Rogoff
+ * Shauna McGrail
+ * Linzy Gilbreath.

 This app was made for music lovers that are looking to learn more about bands/artists of their choosing.
 This app allows users (upon entering an artist name and clicking “search”) to find the following: